atlosdotorg/atlos/docs/content/docs/Overview/roadmap.md

 ## Changelog
 Here are some major updates we've shipped recently:
 {{% steps %}}

+### Help center
+We published a detailed help center to help investigators answer their questions about Atlos faster.
+[Check it out](https://docs.atlos.org).

 ### Full export
 Atlos has always supported CSV export of project data; we now support a full export of projects' source material, metadata, attribute information, and updates.